Emreozgun/Unix-File-System/README.md

 - Then usage that the following operations -> - [Commands](#commands)

 ## Commands
+  >
-  ### Server Side
+  ### Commands usage
- > list:	./fileSystemOper fileSystem.data list [path-Folder] -> lists the contents of the root directory.
+  - **list**: ./fileSystemOper fileSystem.data list [path-Folder] -> lists the contents of the root directory.

- > mkdir:	./fileSystemOper fileSystem.data mkdir [path-Folder] ->makes a new folder under the parent directory if given path is correct and not already exists.
+  - **mkdir**:	./fileSystemOper fileSystem.data mkdir [path-Folder] ->makes a new folder under the parent directory if given path is correct and not already exists.

- > rmdir:	./fileSystemOper fileSystem.data rmdir [path-Folder] -> remove folder if given folder is empty and path is correct.
+  - **rmdir**:	./fileSystemOper fileSystem.data rmdir [path-Folder] -> remove folder if given folder is empty and path is correct.

- > dumpe2fs:./fileSystemOper fileSystem.data dumpe2fs -> list block count, inode count,free block and inodes, block size, number of files and directories and all occupies inodes some informations(blocks, filename)
+  - **dumpe2fs**:./fileSystemOper fileSystem.data dumpe2fs -> list block count, inode count,free block and inodes, block size, number of files and directories and all occupies inodes some informations(blocks, filename)

- > write:	./fileSystemOper fileSystem.data write [path-File] [linuxFile] -> Creates a file named file under parent folder in file system, then copies the contents of the given file. into the new file.
+  - **write*:	./fileSystemOper fileSystem.data write [path-File] [linuxFile] -> Creates a file named file under parent folder in file system, then copies the contents of the given file. into the new file.

- > read:	./fileSystemOper fileSystem.data read [path-File] [linuxFile]
+  - **read**:	./fileSystemOper fileSystem.data read [path-File] [linuxFile]

- > del:	./fileSystemOper fileSystem.data del [path-File]
+  - **del**:	./fileSystemOper fileSystem.data del [path-File]

 **I like linux penguins :)**